Read Complete Report (PDF)

 Some Support for Selected California Businesses.
 The budget includes a number of new programs that will provide more than $2 billion in additional financial support to California business owners and non-profits, including most notably $1.5 billion in federal funds to expand relief to small businesses through the California Small Business COVID-19 Relief Grant Program, bringing the total investment in that program to $4 billion over 2020-21 and 2021-22.

-Elective S Corp Corporation Tax.
-The budget enacts the Small Business Relief Act, which temporarily creates a new elective S Corp corporation tax.
-The changes would help offset federal tax changes in the Tax Cut and Jobs Act (TCJA) of 2017, which reduced allowable State and Local Tax (SALT) deductions to no more than $10,000.
-For many individuals with S corporation income, electing to pay the new state S corporation tax would reduce their total federal and state taxes, offsetting some of the SALT deduction losses.
+Elective “Pass-through” Tax Could Increase State Taxes but Reduce Federal Taxes.
+The budget enacts the Small Business Relief Act, which temporarily creates a new tax structure for selected pass- through entities, such as S Corporations.
+This would help offset federal tax changes from 2017 that reduced allowable State and Local Tax (SALT) deductions to no more than $10,000.
+For some individuals with pass-through income, electing to pay the new entity tax could increase state taxes but reduce the total federal tax liability of the individual, offsetting some of the SALT deduction losses.

 Some State Recall Election Funds Raise Concerns.
 The budget provides $279 million General Fund for state and county election activities for the September 2021 recall election.
 The Secretary of State would receive $35 million, of which $17 million is for various media and “outreach” purposes that are at risk for partisan abuse, similar to funds that the previous Secretary of State directed through a backdoor process to a partisan public relations firm prior to the November 2020 election.